miguelavaqrod/bolt-dbprotect-extension/Readme.md

 DB Protect extension
 =========================

+First, thanks a lot Bolt staff for creating Password Protect extension.
+This is just a fork of that extension so it can serve my own needs.

-The "DB Protect extension" is a small extension that allows you to protect one or more of your pages with a username and password extracted form a table database.
+The "DB Protect extension" is a small extension that allows you to protect one or more of your pages with a username and password extracted (and compared) from a table database.
 Use it by simply placing the following in your template:

     {{ dbprotect() }}